omarehabs/task-manager-api/README.md

 # task-manager-api
-an application to handle users tasks to check the api import the postman collection from the repo and add environment variable in postman called url
+an application to handle users tasks to check the api import the postman collection from the repo and add environment variable in postman called <strong>url </strong>